rarar89/apimimic-cli/README.md

 1. The tool starts an HTTP server on the specified address
 2. For each incoming request:
    - Forwards the request to the Apimimic service
-   - If proxy mode is enabled and the Apimimic response indicates proxying:
+   - If proxy mode is enabled for the given request and the Apimimic response indicates proxying:
      - Forwards the original request to the specified backend
-   - Otherwise, returns the response from Apimimic
+   - Otherwise, returns the mocked response from Apimimic

-## Error Handling

-The tool includes comprehensive error handling for:
-- Missing authentication token
-- Failed connections to Apimimic service
-- Failed connections to local backend
-- Invalid configuration
-- Request/response processing errors

 ## License